Art Workshops, Classes & Retreats

 Website, email, 256-535-6372

-Fresh flowers for each student at beautiful Dillman's Resort will be provided to inspire all for this energetic and enlightening workshop, in which we will explore watercolor in a spontaneous and intuitive way.
-Learning how to interpret Flowers - then the Head and Figure will be featured as Janet provides pathways to learning for all levels.
+Flowers in the studio at beautiful Dillman's Resort will be the inspiration for students to begin this energetic and enlightening workshop, in which we will explore watercolor in a spontaneous and intuitive way.
+Learning how to interpret flowers - leading to the Head and Figure will be featured as Janet provides pathways to learning for all levels.
 The studio will be available 24/7 for students.
-Janet will also provide photos and drawings of her demonstrations of the head - students are welcome to paint what she paints or paint from their own photos.
-The goal of this workshop is to discover the magic and intuition of capturing life in our paintings!!! - and having fun all the way!!!
+Janet will also provide photos and drawings of her demonstrations of the head.
+Students are welcome to paint what she demos or paint from their own photos.
+The goal of this workshop is to discover the magic and intuition of capturing life in our paintings!!! and having fun all the way!!!

 Location: Lac du Flambeau, Wisconsin